Maya Higa: 2021–2022: Founding of Alveus Sanctuary and hiatus

+In 2021, Bloomberg described Higa as part of a growing wave of female Twitch streamers gaining prominence through non-gaming and personality-driven livestream content.
 On February 10, 2021, Higa held a 21-hour charity stream for her newly founded non-profit exotic animal sanctuary and virtual education center known as Alveus Sanctuary.
 The stream was highlighted by an auction that sold off items such as a golden shovel owned by Sodapoppin, Gucci loafers owned by T-Pain, and a signed jersey from xQc.
 The most expensive item auctioned off was a 1-hour gaming session with streamer and former professional CS:GO player Shroud, purchased by fellow streamer Ludwig Ahgren for US$53,000.
 Shortly after reaching her goal of US$500,000, Higa shaved her head, fulfilling a promise she made a few weeks prior.
 All together, she raised US$573,000.

-In February 2021, Higa officially joined the Make-a-Wish Foundation in Central and South Texas as a governing board member.
+On the same month, Higa officially joined the Make-a-Wish Foundation in Central and South Texas as a governing board member.

-2022: Streamer Awards, controversy, and hiatus

 On March 1, 2022, Higa was featured in the second annual World Woman Hour, a digital series presented by the World Woman Foundation dedicated to highlighting 60 inspirational stories of women from all walks of life.
 On March 12, 2022, Higa co-hosted the first Streamer Awards show with QTCinderella at The Fonda Theater in Los Angeles, California.
 On March 30, 2022, Higa started Conservation Uncharted, a travel series of livestreams focused on different aspects of wildlife conservation, with a whale-watching trip joined by Whale and Dolphin Conservation, raising over US$4,000 in under two hours.

-On June 5, 2022, Higa participated in a Beyblade tournament hosted by QTCinderella, featuring 32 other streamers in a double-elimination bracket.
-On September 5, 2022, she participated in QTCinderella's Shitcamp 2022 event.